Parks & Open Spaces

 Thacka Beck Field was transferred to Penrith Town Council on the 5 November 2020, following a community asset transfer from Cumbria County Council.
 Thacka Beck is an area of public open space which provides for informal recreation.

 The field covers an area of approximately 6 acres and provides in the main an open grassed area.
-There is currently a well-used informal footpath across the field linking the A686 with Tynefield Drive.
+In December 2022, Penrith Town Council constructed a new footpath across the field linking the A686 with Tynefield Drive.

 The Council will maintain the field via a grass cutting contract commencing in 2021 and hopes to be able to work with the local community to identify what if any improvements or uses the community would wish to see on Thacka Beck.